armijnhemel/binaryanalysis-ng/doc/kaitai-struct.md

 Kaitai parsers that expect an end of stream, for example by using `size-eos`, or calling `size` on a kaitai stream object, cannot be used for carving data from a file.
 When carving, we have a stream that can contain data beyond the file that we want to extract, and therefore, our parser cannot depend on that.

+### Handling parse errors

+The UnpackParser class asks us to raise UnpackParserExceptions for non-fatal errors.
+This means that we need to catch all parse errors when processing a file with kaitai-struct.
+You must not only handle any exceptions from calling `from_io`, but also from any kaitai-struct instances, as they may trigger the kaitai parser to read data.

 ### Importing kaitai types

 If you import a kaitai-struct file in another (relative import), say `vfat_directory_rec` the translated Python code contains: